Ko Ping-chung: Career

 In November 2010, Ko Ping-chung reached his first major final the All Japan Championship.
 However, he lost in the final against the German Thorsten Hohmann.
 In May 2011, he reached the knockout round of a men's world championship for the first time at the 2011 WPA World Ten-ball Championship and lost in the last 64 match against Darren Appleton 8–9.
 At the 2011 WPA World Nine-ball Championship he would lose in the preliminary round.
 In November 2013, he managed to win 8–5 in the final against Poland Sebastian Batkowski to become Junior World 9-ball Champion.

 At the 2014 WPA World Nine-ball Championship Ko Ping-chung lost in the preliminary round.
 One month later he finished second in the CSI U.S. Open 10-Ball Championship and won the CSI U.S Open 8-Ball Championship in the final against Shane Van Boening.
 In February 2015, Ko reached the semi-finals of the 2015 WPA World Ten-ball Championship, where he played his brother Ko Pin-yi, who would eventually win the event.
-At the 2015 WPA World Nine-ball Championship he also reached the semifinals but was defeated by Shane Van Boening 1–11.
+At the 2015 WPA World Nine-ball Championship he also reached the semi-finals but was defeated by Shane Van Boening 1–11.
 In November 2015, he made the final at the Steinway Classic, but he lost to his compatriot Chang Yu-lung.
 In the 2016 WPA World Nine-ball Championship he lost in the quarterfinals 10–11 against Alex Pagulayan.

 In 2011, Ko teamed with his brother to form the Taiwanese side that lost to Nitiwat Kanjanasri and Kobkit Palajin at the World Cup of Pool in the semi-final.

 In July 2019, Ko won the 2019 WPA World Ten-ball Championship, defeating Joshua Filler 10–7 in the final.
 Later that year, he reached the semi-finals of the 2019 WPA World Nine-ball Championship, losing to eventual champion Fedor Gorst.